 You edit a DRS Cluster Settings widget after you add it to a dashboard.
 To configure the widget, click the edit icon at the upper-right corner of the widget window.
 You can add the DRS Cluster Settings widget to one or more custom dashboards and configure it to display data that is important to different dashboard users.
 The data that appears in the widget is based on the configured options for each widget instance.

-The DRS Cluster Settings widget appears on the dashboard named vSphere DRS Cluster Settings, which is provided with vRealize Operations Cloud.
+The DRS Cluster Settings widget appears on the dashboard named vSphere DRS Cluster Settings, which is provided with VMware Aria Operations.

 Where You Find the DRS Cluster Settings Widget